-The Burned Area Rehabilitation program is utilized by DOI agencies for non-emergency projects undertaken within five years of wildfire containment to repair or improve fire-damaged lands that are unlikely to recover to management-approved conditions.
-They can also be used to repair or replace minor assets damaged by fire.
+Burned Area Rehabilitation efforts are non-emergency projects undertaken to repair or improve fire-damaged lands that are unlikely to recover to management-approved conditions; or to repair or replace minor assets damaged by fire.
 BAR is applicable on Federal and Federal Indian Trust lands (including Native Allotments).
+Jurisdictional Agencies are responsible for planning and implementing post fire assessments and BAR projects per agency policy and funding.

-DOI BAR funding is divided among the DOI Bureaus based on the rolling 5-year average number of acres burned by wildfire in the US exclusive of Alaska.
-Although BAR is a separate program with a different funding mechanism than BAER, the two are sometimes referred to collectively, and a BAER plan for a fire can include both ES and BAR activities.
-Each bureau submits BAR projects through the National Fire Plan Operations and Reporting System (NFPORS) and prioritizes them within the bureau.
+DOI BAR can occur within 5 years plus 21 days of wildfire ignition.
+Although ES and BAR are separate programs with different funding mechanisms, ES and BAR treatments may be described in a single BAER plan.
+Funding for BAR is divided among the DOI Bureaus based on the rolling 5-year average number of acres burned by wildfire in the US exclusive of Alaska.
+Each bureau submits projects through the National Fire Plan Operations and Reporting System (NFPORS) and prioritizes them within the bureau.
+USFS BAR efforts can be undertaken within 3 years of a wildfire, but there is no special funding allocation and BAR is financed using regular agency appropriations.